Shweta-Malekar/project2/README.md

 # Project
-This is a project on a local system by Shweta Malekar
+This is a project on a local system.
+Created by Shweta Malekar.